United Nations Mercenary Convention

-United Nations involvement

-Building on the momentum generated by the OAU's 1977 Convention and its condemnation of mercenarism especially in the wake of the Luanda Trial—the United Nations progressively framed mercenary activity as a threat to peace, sovereignty, and self‑determination.
-General Assembly resolutions throughout the 1980s condemned mercenary use in conflicts, particularly those targeting post-colonial and liberation movements.
-The UN Commission on Human Rights adopted resolutions in 1986 and 1988 denouncing mercenarism as a violation of human rights and a direct impediment to the exercise of peoples' right to self‑determination.
-These resolutions explicitly referenced OAU measures and underscored that mercenary activity undermined principles enshrined in the UN Charter and the Declaration on Friendly Relation.

-In 1979, the UN General Assembly formally called for the drafting of an international convention against the recruitment, use, financing, and training of mercenaries, affirming that mercenarism constituted a universal crime akin to piracy, genocide, and slavery.

-UN Security Council resolutions also reflected African states' concerns.
-Resolution 239 (1967) condemned any state tolerating mercenary recruitment or facilitating coups, while resolutions 405 (1977) and 507 (1982) explicitly denounced mercenary-led attacks in Benin and Seychelles respectively, urging restoration of sovereignty and reparative assistance.

-All of these UN efforts paved the way for the formal adoption of the International Convention against the Recruitment, Use, Financing and Training of Mercenaries on 4 December 1989 (UN A/RES/44/34).
-Though adopted in 1989, the convention entered into force only on 20 October 2001, after securing sufficient ratifications; coalitions of African, Non‑Aligned, and other developing states were central to this outcome.

 Articles of the Convention

 Article 2

 Any person who recruits, uses, finances or trains mercenaries, as defined in article 1 of the present Convention, commits an offence for the purposes of the Convention.

 Article 4

 An offence is committed by any person who:

 Article 6

 States Parties shall co-operate in the prevention of the offences set forth in the present Convention, particularly by:

 Article 7

 States Parties shall co-operate in taking the necessary measures for the implementation of the present Convention.

 Article 8

 Any State Party having reason to believe that one of the offences set forth in the present Convention has been, is being or will be committed shall, in accordance with its national law, communicate the relevant information, as soon as it comes to its knowledge, directly or through the Secretary-General of the United Nations, to the States Parties affected.

 Article 11

 Any person regarding whom proceedings are being carried out in connection with any of the offences set forth in the present Convention shall be guaranteed at all stages of the proceedings fair treatment and all the rights and guarantees provided for in the law of the State in question.
 Applicable norms of international law should be taken into account.